demirmagalov-linux/snake/README.md

 - Arrow keys: move the snake

-Eat as much food as possible to increase your score.
+Eat as much food as possible to increase your "score".
 The game ends if you hit the walls or collide with your own body.

 ## Features